Power Grid Corporation of India Ltd (NSE: POWERGRID) Q3 2026 Earnings Call dated Feb. 02, 2026

 Puneet Gulati

-So yeah, thank you so much.
-Puneet from hsbc.
-My first question is with respect to the increase in commodity prices how is that impacting your projects?
-Commodity prices means copper prices, aluminium, they’ve gone up.
-Is it impacting your cost estimates?
-Yeah.
+Thank you so much.
+Puneet from HSBC.
+My first question is, with respect to the increase in commodity prices, how is that impacting your projects?

 Unidentified Speaker

-There are about the transmission lines and substations, whatever the transmission contracts we are awarding an affirm price only.
-So the metal prices are not going to impact our returns in respect to the transmission line contracts and for substations we have certain PV class in the contracts which we actually consider during our bidding.
-So I don’t think we are going to be impacted much on the commodity prices variation.
+Yeah.
+As you know, there are about the transmission lines and substations, whatever the transmission contracts we are awarding on a firm price only.
+So, the metal prices are not going to impact our returns in respect to the transmission line contracts.
+And for substations, we have a certain PV clause in the contracts, which we actually consider during our bidding.
+So, I don’t think we are going to be impacted much on the commodity prices variation.

 Puneet Gulati

 Understood.
-Secondly and do you also see increase in repair and maintenance contracts on your regulated business increasing in near future or you think that’s still a few years away?
+Secondly, and do you also see increase in repair and maintenance contracts on your regulated business increasing in near future, or do you think that’s still a few years away?

 Unidentified Speaker

-No, next to five years.
-It’s already fixed.
-It’s.
-They have already given the windm charges for the next five years.
+Next to five years, it’s already fixed.
+It’s — they have already given the O&M charges for the next five years.
 So next revision will be after 2029.

 Puneet Gulati

-Capacity augmentation for your existing RTM projects.
-Is there a room for those projects to come in at a higher.
-Higher.
+Sir, I meant capacity augmentation for your existing RTM projects.
+Is there a room for those projects to come in at a higher price?

 Unidentified Speaker

-Yeah that we are already doing.
-We the capacity at whatever we are increasing at all there we are doing in ad cap which is.
-Which is suppose the life is over that we are already.
-We are putting into regulatory CSI and we get the tariff on that.
+The capacity, at whatever we are increasing at all there, we are doing it in ad cap which is, suppose the life is over, that we are already, we are putting in the regulator CERC and we will get the tariff on that.

 Puneet Gulati